-The Service Learning Program at Ursuline College in the Counseling and Art Therapy graduate school, was created in 2012 to help students increase awareness of global issues, seek justice and action, sow loving kindness, and explore the world outside of the privilege of living in the United States.
+The Service Learning Program in the Ursuline College Counseling and Art Therapy department was created in 2012 to help students increase awareness of global issues, seek justice and action, sow loving kindness, and explore the world outside of the privilege of living in the United States.
 These experiences are geared towards preparing students to be more culturally sensitive and competent professionals.

 The following is a list of our various service learning experiences that we have undertaken thus far:

 El Salvador, Spring 2013